If you are struggling to log in, we’ve compiled some tips which might help you.

 Anyone can put money into a junior ISA

-Although you can only open a junior ISA for your own child, anyone can pay into them – they don’t even have to be family!
+Although you can only open a JISA for your own child, anyone can pay into them – they don’t even have to be family!
 This makes it the perfect way for relatives or family friends to contribute to your child’s future, especially as a present on special occasions such as birthdays, graduations or Christmas.

-A JISA can help reduce inheritance tax
+A junior ISA can help reduce inheritance tax

 A JISA can be a good way to reduce how much tax your child pays on their inheritance after you die.
-They won't pay any tax on the money their JISA makes, so if you’re putting money aside to leave to your child when you’re no longer around, you could put some of it – up to £9,000 a year, based on the current annual ISA allowance – into a junior ISA.
+They won't pay any tax on the money their JISA makes, so if you’re putting money aside to leave to your child when you’re no longer around, you could put some of it – up to £9,000 a year, based on the current annual ISA allowance – into a JISA.

 Things to consider